St Bartholomew's Hospital: Notable staff

-Hospital museums
+Hospital museums and archive

 St Bartholomew's Hospital museum tells the historical narrative of the hospital and its work in caring for the sick and injured.
 The museum collections include historic surgical instruments, sculptures, medieval archives, and works of art, including paintings by William Hogarth.
 The museum is located under the North Wing archway.
 It closed in September 2023 for renovation works, expected to last through 2024.
 The collections are searchable on the Barts Health NHS Trust online catalogue, which contains information on over 50,000 entries and covering an 800-year span.

 Also on the site is the Barts Pathology Museum, which has over 4,000 medical specimens on display and has been described by CNN as one of the "world's 10 weirdest medical museums".
 The museum is open only by appointment and for special events.
 Both museums are part of the London Museums of Health & Medicine group.

+Barts Health Archive holds collections from 1137 to the present day, including records related to staff, patients, buildings and management of the hospitals in the current Barts Health group, as well as numerous other hospitals, institutions, charities, organisations and individuals relating to health care and training in the City and East London.
+Hospital Archives held by Barts include: Albert Dock Seamen's Hospital, Alexandra Hospital for Children with Hip Disease, Bethnal Green Hospital, Royal Brompton Hospital, East Ham Memorial Hospital, East London Hospital for Children, Homerton Fever Hospital, German Hospital, Dalston, Hackney Hospital, Harefield Hospital, London Chest Hospital, (Royal London Hospital, Mildmay Mission Hospital, Mile End Hospital, National Heart Hospital, Newham University Hospital, Poplar Hospital, St Andrew's Hospital, Bow St Clement's Hospital, St Leonard's Hospital, Hackney, and Whipps Cross University Hospital.
+Most records are available for research by appointment.

+In March 2026 Channel 5 broadcast Our Hospital Through Time' presented by Alice Roberts a six part series exploring the hospital through historical and contemporary themes using the Barts Health Archive.

 Sherlock Holmes and Dr Watson

 A chemical laboratory at Barts was the location of the initial meeting of Sherlock Holmes and Dr. Watson in Arthur Conan Doyle's 1887 novel A Study in Scarlet.
 Barts was Watson's alma mater.
 This fictional connection led to a donation by the Tokyo "Sherlock Holmes Appreciation Society" to the Save Barts Campaign in the 1990s.

 In 2012, the final episode of the second series of the BBC drama Sherlock, "The Reichenbach Fall", had Holmes appearing to have deliberately leapt to his death from the roof of St Bartholomew's as a surrogate for the waterfall of the original story "The Final Problem".
 The hospital was again used as the location for the resolution to Holmes' faked suicide, in the first series three episode "The Empty Hearse".